© Crown copyright 2020

 Operator led: 5 entry and exit restrictions

-Operators and their staff have new powers to prevent access to a public transport vehicle, or to direct a passenger to wear a face covering or leave a public transport vehicle, if they are not wearing a face covering.
+Operators and their staff have powers to prevent access to a public transport vehicle or to direct a passenger to wear a face covering in a public transport vehicle or leave a public transport vehicle, if they are not wearing a face covering.
+TfL also has these powers in substantially enclosed public areas of TfL transport hubs.
 Operators have discretion over how they use these powers.

 Police led: 6 enforcement

-Where the above steps fail, the police and TfL have the power to fine a passenger if they continue to refuse to comply.
+Where the above steps fail, the police and TfL have the power to enforce and fine a passenger if they continue to refuse to comply.

-The requirement to wear a face covering on public transport, ferries, hovercraft, aircraft or cable cars does not apply to:
+The requirement to wear a face covering on public transport, ferries, hovercraft, aircraft, cable cars or (where applicable) in substantially enclosed public areas of transport hubs, does not apply to:

 - a child who is under the age of 11